First of All: What is ‘Mom Burnout’?

-What boundaries might look like for you:
+Here’s what boundaries might look like for you:

 Say you are making dinner and your child is running around screaming happily and listening to ‘baby shark’ LOUDLY through a portable speaker, creating a stressful environment for you.
 (Hello, sensory overload!)

-You can set a boundary by asking the child to bring the music and running elsewhere like this: “Hey Sally, I love that you’re having so much fun right now!
+You can set a boundary by asking the child to bring the music and running elsewhere like this: “Hey Sam, I love that you’re having so much fun right now!
 It’s just a bit loud for mommy, and I need you to bring the music into your room or listen to music after dinner”.

 Personally, when my family and I have been out for the day I get VERY overstimulated.
 My boundary is that when we get home, I need alone time in my room.
 My family quickly got used to this and I am a happier mom when I return after a little rest.

-Remember also: Setting boundaries with friends, volunteer organizations and work are also ways to cope with exhaustion and burnout.
+Setting boundaries with friends, volunteer organizations and work are also ways to cope with exhaustion and burnout.

 Still unsure of where to start?
 Check out my previous blog on setting boundaries with a loved one.